Portfolio · Tbilisi

 I make people care about places, products, and ideas - and I can show you how.

-I've been a tour guide since 2019 — not as a side gig, but as a practice.
+Since 2019 I worked as a full-time tour guide - not as a side gig, but as a practice.
 Over 100 nationalities.
 Thousands of conversations.
 Every one taught me the same lesson: people don't remember facts.
 They remember how you made them feel something was worth caring about.

 From Tbilisi to Kraków to Bratislava to Groningen - four countries, three degrees, two languages, one obsession: how do you take something ordinary and make someone see it as if for the first time?
 That's what I do with brands.

 Marketing isn't decoration.
+It's not the poster you put on top of a product.
 It's the reason someone stops scrolling, walks into a store, tells a friend.

-The best marketing feels like a story someone chose to listen to — not one they were forced to hear.
-I start with meaning, not metrics.
+I believe the best marketing feels like a story someone chose to listen to - not one they were forced to hear.
+That's why I start with meaning, not metrics.
 The metrics follow when the meaning is real.

-Creativity without results is art.
-Results without creativity is spam.
+I believe creativity without results is art, and results without creativity is spam.
 I want both.
 I've delivered both.

 Curiosity over comfort

 I moved to my first foreign country at 19.
+Then another.
 Every unfamiliar city taught me to see my own assumptions more clearly.

 Craft over shortcuts